 - provide a baseline for the student to refine his or her own answer throughout the ELO experience.

-Proficiencies are clear criteria that guide students’ learning and are necessary to move toward graduation.
-Student progress through proficiencies is mapped in Personalized Learning Plans and Goals stored in LiFT.
+Indicators are clear criteria that guide students’ learning and are necessary to move toward graduation.
+Student progress through indicators and proficiencies is mapped in Personalized Learning Plans and Goals stored in LiFT.

 - Community Mentors